wangywUST/wangywust.github.io/index.md

 ## About Me

-<font color=red>I will join the Department of Computer Science at University of California, Merced as an Assistant Professor in the Spring of 2025.</font>
+<font color=red>I will join the Department of Computer Science at [University of California, Merced](https://www.ucmerced.edu/) as an Assistant Professor in the Spring of 2025.</font>

-<font color=red>I will join the Department of Computer Science at University of California, Merced as an Assistant Professor in the Spring of 2025.</font>
+<font color=red>Recruiting Ph.D. students and research interns!
+I’m actively looking for strong and motivated students.
+If you are interested in working with me, please feel free to email me.
+Please check here for more details.</font>

 I am currently a Postdoc at [UCLA](https://www.ucla.edu/) advised by [Prof. Kai-wei Chang](http://web.cs.ucla.edu/~kwchang/members/) and [Prof. Nanyun Peng](https://vnpeng.net/group/).
 I received my Ph.D. in Computer Science at [National University of Singapore](https://nus.edu.sg/), where I was fortunate to be advised by [Prof. Bryan Hooi](http://bhooi.github.io/) and collaborate with [Prof. Muhao Chen](https://muhaochen.github.io/).
 My recent research is focused on **trustworthy large language models**.